ngrok/ngrok-docs/docs/integrations/miniorange/sso-oidc.md

 To integrate ngrok with MiniOrange SSO, you will need to:

-1. Configure MiniOrange with the ngrok app
+1. Configure MiniOrange with the ngrok app.
-1. Configure ngrok with the SSO settings provided by MiniOrange
+1. Configure ngrok with the SSO settings provided by MiniOrange.

 ## **Step 1**: Configure MiniOrange {#configure-MiniOrange}